lebsral/strawberry-r-via-spelling/docs/data_format.md

 **Project Policy:** Qwen3-4B is always used in non-thinking mode (enable_thinking=False) for all data processing and evaluation.
 Thinking mode is strictly prohibited and enforced in code.
 Any attempt to use thinking mode will raise an error.

+**Audit (2024-06-11):** The codebase, documentation, and configuration were audited.
+No references to thinking mode remain except as explicit prohibitions.
+All data processing tools, scripts, and documentation are compliant.
+See the README for summary and policy details.

 ## Evaluation Fields

 - Only position and character count are used for evaluation.